Testing Guide

 Using an integrated development environment

-Most IDEs have built-in tools that simplify software testing.
+An IDE typically has built-in tools that simplify software testing.
 IDEs like PyCharm and Visual Studio allow test configurations to be run with a click of the mouse or a few keystrokes.
 While IDEs require time to learn, they are among the most efficient methods to interactively perform tests.
 Here are instructions for running tests in several popular IDEs: